Starcounter/Docs/guides/typed-json/json-by-example/README.md

 To define the Typed JSON objects, JSON-by-example is used.

 JSON-by-example works by providing a sample instance of JSON that is transpiled into Typed JSON classes.
+For the curious, these classes can be found in the `obj > x64 > Debug` directory of the project with the filename extension `.json.g.cs`.

-Using JSON-by-example is useful for a number of reasons:
+JSON-by-example is useful for a number of reasons:

 * They can double directly as JSON mockups
 * They can express trees of objects and arrays